frederik-andersen/micropython-ePaperWeatherStation/README.md

   -  "Sist oppdatert" -> "Last update"

 7. **Optional: Run your own api**:
-  -  The code use my api to store large images.
+  - The code uses my API to store large images.
-  -  If you want other images than me, you should run your own api.
-See flask_api folder and run it on pythonanywhere.com.
+  - If you want other images than mine, you should run your own API.
+See the flask_api folder and run it on pythonanywhere.com.

 8. **Upload the Code to Pico W**:
   - Use a tool like Thonny or rshell to upload the code to your Raspberry Pi Pico 2 W.